husseab/book-library/README.md

-This is a book-library application.
+# Book libarary

+This is a book library app desgined to store books and associated authors, genres and reader records in a database.